krueger90/Magento-Automation-Task/README.md

 This project will focus on automating various regression scenarios, with focus on the checkout process, on a predefined dummy SUT.

-Scenarios tackled:
+Scenarios tackled, happy and negative flows:

-    1. User registration flow
+    1. User registration
-    2. User login flow
+    2. User login
+    3. Account updates
-    3. Checkout flow
+    4. Checkout

 ## Pre-requirements